eclipse-vertx/vert.x/core_manual_groovy.md

 For more information on configuring logging, please see the main manual.

+## Accessing environment variables from a Verticle

+You can access the map of environment variables from a Verticle with the `getEnv()` method on the `container` object.

 # Deploying and Undeploying Verticles Programmatically

 You can deploy and undeploy verticles programmatically from inside another verticle.
 Any verticles deployed programmatically inherit the path of the parent verticle.